Tanu-N-Prabhu/Python/README.md

 # Reviews

-<b>Below given are some of the reviews about this Python GitHub Repository:</b>
+<b>Below are some of the reviews about this Python GitHub Repository:</b>

 > <b>‪Elin Uppström</b> - Senior Lecturer at Uppsala University, Sweden. <br>
-> I found your excellent exercises at your GitHub wile preparing undergraduate course in data analysis.
+> I found your excellent exercises on your GitHub while preparing an undergraduate course in data analysis.
 I want to use it in my course.

 > <b>‪Cole Striler</b> - Data Scientist, Founder of Datafied<br>
 > I came across your GitHub and love your Jupyter Notebooks, especially the one on "<b>Predicting PewDiePie's daily subscribers</b>".
-I think you do a great job at explaining your work which is something others can learn.
+I think you do a great job at explaining your work, which is something others can learn.

 > <b>Laurence Watson</b> - Co-Founder & CEO, Treebeard<br>